cyber-valley/cvland/pages/autonomy.md

 alias:: autonomous, autonomously

-- skill to harness full power of life through prosperity and evolution
+- skill to harness full power of life
-- opportunity to free your mind and connect to planet -
+- through the provision of basic needs
+- by yourself with support of community
+-
 - as one of many possible paths to your personal autonomy
 - we offer you [[sytech]]: comprehensive thought framework on the topic
-- hope it will help you found the next amazing [[network state]] or [[startup society]]
+- it could help you found the next amazing [[network state]] or [[startup society]]